DimitriosKaratis/Blockus-Game-Development/README.md

 # Blokus-Game-Development
-Implementing the game "Blokuks" in C++.
+Implementing the game "Blokus" in C++.